kunwarluthera/jenkins-python/README.md

 ### Setup Webhooks between Jenkins and Github.

-use 'ngrok' to expose your localhost to the internet for the webhooks to work.
+used 'ngrok' to expose your localhost to the internet for the webhooks to work.

 ### Ex --> ./ngrok http 8080